delivervaluedaily/manifesto/README.md

 ## Why?

-Following this one principle means:
+By following this one principle:

-- ✅ You will need to maintain an understanding of what _value_ means for your organisation or team<br>
+- ✅ You will maintain an understanding of what _value_ means for your organisation or team<br>
-- ✅ You will need to put things into place things to _deliver_ that value<br>
+- ✅ You will put things into place things to _deliver_ that value<br>
 - ✅ You will get _daily_ feedback validating your assumptions

 And of course: